 Health Equity and Chronic Disease Management

-- FMUSP has a mandate to run all primary care centers (Basic Health Units- USBs) in Sao Paulo’s low-income Western Region (Região Oeste) where USP is located.
+- FMUSP has a mandate to run all primary care centers (Basic Health Units- UBSs) in Sao Paulo’s low-income neighborhoods of Western Region (Região Oeste).

 - These centers are organized into healthcare teams consisting of 1 doctor, 2 nurses, 2 medical assistants, and 6 community health workers from the served communities.

-- U-M faculty members are working with USP colleagues to develop and test innovative approaches to improve community health worker-led patient chronic disease self-management training in Região Oeste.
+- U-M faculty members are working with USP colleagues to develop and test innovative approaches to improve community health worker-led self-management training for patients with chronic disease in Região Oeste.